Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project4_dictionaries**

-    This project explained the basic ideas of JavaScript dictionaries.
+    This project explained the semantics of JavaScript dictionaries, providing an explanation of their syntax and usage for organizing and retrieving key-value pairs.
+Understanding the semantics of JavaScript dictionaries is crucial for efficiently managing and accessing data in a structured manner within JavaScript programming.

     The following key topics were discussed:
         - Key Value Pairs (KVP)